Akshay7773/interview/SQL.md

 ## Q.23 What are some of the common MySQL commands ?

 ## Q.24 What are aggregate functions in MySQL ?

+## Q.25 What is DDL, DQL, DML, DCL and TCL Commands?